 The most common neck injury symptoms include muscle tightness, spasms, decreased range of motion, headache, and pain that gets worse when holding your head in one place for an extended period, such as while driving.
 If you have a torn neck muscle, you may have some of those symptoms as well as sharp and stabbing pain, dull and achy pain, swelling, “knots”, and/or weakness.

-A Florida neck injury attorney from our firm can help you claim your symptoms and other damages through a lawsuit or insurance claim against the party responsible for your injuries.
+Our firm’s Florida neck injury attorney can help you claim your symptoms and other damages through a lawsuit or insurance claim against the party responsible for your injuries.

 When to Call a Doctor After a Neck Injury

 For that reason, it is critical to get checked out by a medical professional right away.
 Also, failing to get timely treatment can impact your ability to hold the responsible party liable.
-Seeking medical care is particularly important after a traumatic accident, such as a slip and fall or motor vehicle accident.
+Seeking medical care is particularly important after a traumatic accident, such as a slip and fall or a Fort Lauderdale car accident.

 According to Mayo Clinic, you should seek care right away if you have: